kashaeva-dev/E-diaryScripts/README.md

 These are scripts for working with a database of a school.
 They allow you to fix grades, remove chastisements, and create commendations for schoolkids in the database.
 The scripts are written in Python and use the Django framework to interact with the database.
-They use three models from the **datacenter app**: Schoolkid, Lesson, and Commendation.
+They use three models from the **datacenter app**: Schoolkid, Lesson, Subject and Commendation.

 ## How to install